 1. Milan Cathedral

-Dedicated to Saint Mary Nascent, Milan Cathedral is the largest cathedral in Italy, and the fifth largest in the world.
-Being one of the top 10 places to visit in Milan, the roof is topped by 135 delicately carved stone pinnacles and the exterior is decorated with 2,245 marble statues.
+Dedicated to Saint Mary Nascent, Milan Cathedral is the largest cathedral in Italy and the fifth largest in the world.
+Being one of the top 13 places to visit in Milan, the roof is topped by 135 delicately carved stone pinnacles and the exterior is decorated with 2,245 marble statues.
 Its dim interior is in striking contrast to the brilliant and richly patterned exterior, with its 52 gigantic pillars.
-The stained-glass windows in the nave are the largest in the world which makes this magnificent piece of art and architecture a must-visit when in Milan.
+The stained-glass windows in the nave are the largest in the world which makes this magnificent piece of art and a famous place to visit in Milan.

 Location: Piazza del Duomo, 20122 Milano MI, Italy

 Wondering what to see in Milan?
-Then visit the Santa Maria delle Grazie and its experience is something you’ll cherish for years.
+Then visit the Santa Maria Delle Grazie and its experience is something you’ll cherish for years.
 It’s a 4.6 meters high, and 8.8 meters wide marvellous painting made with tempera and oil on a gypsum preparation.
-This was unique owing to the the technique used in the painting of Leonardo’s Last Supper that was not common during the fresco period.
-Nonetheless, it is indeed an ideal place especially if you are a historian, novelist, or a researcher.
+Visiting this was unique owing to the technique used in the painting of Leonardo’s Last Supper which was not common during the fresco period is one of the things to see in Milan.
+Nonetheless, it is indeed an ideal place especially if you are a historian, novelist, or researcher.

 Location: Piazza di Santa Maria delle Grazie, 20123 Milano MI, Italy